-Two Cochrane reviews, judged at high quality (Enthoven 2016, van der Gaag 2020), included evidence on the effects of NSAIDs compared to placebo. van der Gaag 2020 included 32 trials with a total sample size of 5356 participants with acute LBP.
-Enthoven 2016 included 13 trials with a total sample size of 1354 participants with chronic LBP.
-Enthoven 2016 only reported outcome data at \leq 16 weeks follow up (median [IQR] follow-up was 84 days [42 to 105 days]) which we classified as intermediate follow-up (> 3 months and \leq 12 months postintervention).
+Two Cochrane Reviews, judged to be of high quality, included evidence on the effects of NSAIDs compared to placebo (Enthoven

+2016; Van der Gaag 2020).
+Van der Gaag 2020 included 32 studies with a total sample size of 5356 participants with acute LBP.
+Enthoven 2016 included 13 studies with a total sample size of 1354 participants with chronic LBP.
+Enthoven 2016 only reported outcome data at $\leq$ 16 weeks follow-up (median [IQR] follow-up was 84 days [42 to 105 days]), which we classified as intermediate follow-up (> 3 months and $\leq$ 12 months postintervention).

-Pain: van der Gaag 2020 reported a pooled analysis of four studies (five comparisons, n = 815) investigating NSAIDs compared to placebo.
-The review reported a small between group difference favouring NSAIDs (MD of -7.29 on a 0 to 100 pain intensity scale (95% CI -10.98 to -3.61, I2 =35.18)), which they rated as moderate certainty evidence. van der Gaag 2020 narratively reported the results of one study (n =240) for the intermediate follow-up (> 3 months and ≤ 12 months postintervention), reporting no evidence for difference between NSAIDs and placebo on reducing pain intensity.
+Pain: Van der Gaag 2020 reported a pooled analysis of four studies (five comparisons, 815 participants).
+The review reported a small between-group difference favouring NSAIDs (MD of -7.29 on a 0 to 100 pain intensity scale (higher scores indicate worse pain) (95% CI -10.98 to -3.61; I =35%)), which they rated as moderate-certainty evidence.
+Van der Gaag 2020 narratively reported the results of one study (240 participants) for the intermediate follow-up (> 3 months and ≤ 12 months postintervention), reporting no evidence of a difference between NSAIDs and placebo on reducing pain intensity.

-Physical function: van der Gaag 2020 reported a pooled analysis of two studies (three comparisons, n = 471) investigating NSAIDs compared to placebo.
-The review reported a small between group difference favouring NSAIDs (MD of -2.02 on a 0 to 24 Roland Morris Disability questionnaire (95% CI -2.89 to -1.15, $I^2 = 0$)), which they rated as high certainty evidence. van der Gaag 2020 narratively reported the results of one study (n = 240) for the intermediate follow-up (> 3 months and ≤ 12 months postintervention), reporting no evidence for difference between NSAIDs and placebo on physical function.
+Physical function: Van der Gaag 2020 reported a pooled analysis of two studies (three comparisons, 471 participants).
+The review reported a small between-group difference favouring NSAIDs (MD of -2.02 on a 0 to 24 Roland Morris Disability questionnaire (higher scores indicate worse disability) (95% CI -2.89 to -1.15; I = 0%)), which they rated as high-certainty evidence.
+Van der Gaag 2020 narratively reported the results of one study (240 participants) for the intermediate follow-up (> 3 months and $\leq$ 12 months postintervention), reporting no evidence of a difference between NSAIDs and placebo on physical function.

-Safety: van der Gaag 2020 reported a pooled analysis of six studies (eight comparisons, n = 1394) investigating NSAIDs compared to placebo.
-The review reported no evidence of an increased risk of experiencing an adverse event (RR of 0.86 (95% CI 0.
-63 to 1.18, $I^2 = 0$)), between NSAIDs and placebo which they rated as very low certainty evidence.
+Safety: Van der Gaag 2020 reported a pooled analysis of six studies (eight comparisons, 1394 participants).
+The review reported no evidence of an increased risk of experiencing an adverse event (RR 0.86, 95% CI 0.
+63 to 1.18; $I^2 = 0\%$ ), between NSAIDs and placebo, which they rated as very low-certainty evidence.

-Participant rating of improvement: van der Gaag 2020 reported a pooled analysis of five studies (seven comparisons, n = 1201) investigating NSAIDs compared to placebo.
-The review reported an increased risk for experiencing global improvement for NSAIDs compared to placebo (RR of 1.40 (95% CI 1.12 to 1.75, $I^2 = 51.64$)), which they rated as low certainty evidence.
+Participant rating of improvement: Van der Gaag 2020 reported a pooled analysis of five studies (seven comparisons, 1201 participants).
+The review reported an increased risk for experiencing global improvement for NSAIDs compared to placebo (RR 1.40, 95% CI 1.12 to 1.75; $I^2 = 52\%$ ), which they rated as low-certainty evidence.

-Health-related quality of life: van der Gaag 2020 did not report data on Health-related quality of life because it was not an outcome of interest in the review.
+Health-related quality of life: Van der Gaag 2020 did not report data on health-related quality of life because it was not an outcome of interest in the review.

-Workplace participation: van der Gaag 2020 reported data from one study (one comparison, n = 266) investigating NSAIDs compared to placebo.
-The review reported no evidence for an increased risk for workplace participation (RR of 1.48 (95% CI 0.98 to 2.23)) between NSAIDs and placebo, which they rated as very low certainty evidence.
+Workplace participation: Van der Gaag 2020 reported data from one study (one comparison, 266 participants).
+The review reported no evidence of an increased risk for workplace participation (RR 1.48, 95% CI 0.98 to 2.23) between NSAIDs and placebo, which they rated as very low-certainty evidence.